Updated: Aug 24

-Why I decided to write a “QAnon novella.”
+Why I decided to write a “QAnon novel.”

-Like many of my fellow citizens, I’ve been following Q or “QAnon,” indeed, I’ve followed Q from the very first drop to this day.
+Like many of my fellow citizens, I’ve been following Q or “QAnon.
+I’ve followed Q from the very first drop to this day.
 I’ve even spent a fair amount of time eavesdropping on 8chan/8kun.
-I follow along on Twitter and Parler, tapping into the thoughts and conversations of thousands upon thousands who follow Q worldwide.
+I followed along on Twitter and Parler, tapping into the thoughts and conversations of thousands upon thousands who follow Q worldwide.

-However, message boards, decoding “Q drops,” and even tweeting are not exactly my cup of tea.
-Honestly, I‘d rather be writing books.
+However, message boards, decoding “Q drops,” and even tweeting, are not exactly my cup of tea.

-After an hour Googling, I couldn’t find a fiction piece about Q, so, as I thought more about it, I decided to tell a story about the people who follow Q and believe Q is important.
-Not the whole Q community, of course, but a microcosm of the community, using fictional characters.
+After an hour Googling, I couldn’t find a fiction story about Q, so, as I thought more about it, I decided to tell a story about the people who follow Q and believe Q is important.
+Not the whole Q community, of course, but a microcosm of the community.

-Some of you reading this now may have a negative opinion of Q Patriots.
-There’s a lot of crazy stuff floating around online, I know, but my understanding of the Q phenomenon is nuanced.
+Some of you reading this may have a negative opinion of Q Patriots.
+There’s a lot of crazy stuff floating around online, I know, but my understanding of the Q phenomenon is positive.
 I see it as a patriot movement, at its core.
-I look at people and their moral stance; by and large, I see good people, patriotic Americans, who operate from a traditional American worldview.
-They support our President because they believe he is saving America, and the world, from the Deep State.
+I look at people and their moral stance.
+By and large, I see good people, patriotic Americans, who operate from a traditional American worldview.
+They support Donald Trump because they believe he is saving America, and the world, from the Deep State.
 It takes a certain amount of study, insight, and introspection to understand that there are “dark forces” undermining our nation.
 For a starting point, you can listen to John F. Kennedy’s address to the American Newspaper Publishers Association in 1961.
 He is speaking in the context of the Cold War, but his description of the Deep State remains appropriate.